kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 Let me go straight to the point.
 The following table shows the result I measured how long a Test Suite took to finish running.
 I used just the same test code, but with several variation of the "Log Viewer" setups.

+As the following table shows, my test suite took 5 minutes 37 seconds to finish in the case 1.
+But the same code finished in 25 seconds in the case 9.
+This difference proves that the "Log Viewer" slows down your tests.
+How how you set up Log Viewer --- it matters significantly to the speed of your tests.

 | case | Widget is | Mode  | log level | scroll  | duration | duration graph |
 | ---: | :-------- | :---- | :---- | ------: | :------------ | :----------------------------------- |
 | 1    | Attached | Tree  | -     | enabled | 5 minutes 37 seconds | `##################################` |